 We are coming to the end of the fall foliage season in New York City.
 By the time Thanksgiving rolls around there will be only a few leaves left hanging, much of which will fall at the slightest gust of winter wind.

-I shared a lot a fall photos last year of Central Park, my favorite place to take the colors in, but thought I would share some more with a few tidbits I learned during a complimentary (for all!) walking tour hosted by the New York City boutique hotel chain, Triumph Hotels, and led by Andrew of Streetwise NYC.
+I shared a lot a fall photos last year of Central Park, my favorite place to take the colors in, but thought I would share some more with a few tidbits I learned during a tour I took.

 I always recommend that you, dear readers, take tours when you travel and around your home town, because you will walk away with insight you didn’t have before.
 I learned something new almost every time I go on a tour and see my city, and others I visit, in a totally new way every time.